 Our team includes world leaders in collecting and managing acoustic, oceanographic, and remote sensing data.
-With respect to the static moorings, Phase I lead Bruce Martin (JASCO) has extensive experience designing and deploying complex moorings including vertical and horizontal line arrays that provide excellent acoustic data.
-JASCO has access to leading acoustic data collection technology that will allow the team to select the best equipment for each project component and is currently collaborating with Dalhousie University on integrating CTD, backscatter, and acoustic data from static moorings to gliders – experience that will greatly benefit the ADEON program.
+With respect to the static bottom-landers, Phase I lead Bruce Martin (JASCO) has extensive experience designing and deploying complex bottom-landers including vertical and horizontal line arrays that provide excellent acoustic data.
+JASCO has access to leading acoustic data collection technology that will allow the team to select the best equipment for each project component and is currently collaborating with Dalhousie University on integrating CTD, backscatter, and acoustic data from static bottom-landers to towed arrays – experience that will greatly benefit the ADEON program.
 Martin’s experience is complemented by the technical expertise of the Lead PI, Dr. Jennifer Miksis-Olds (UNH), who has integrated backscatter measurements with static acoustic measurements for over a decade, and Phase III lead Dr. Kevin Heaney (OASIS) who has successfully gathered horizontal line array data during numerous at-sea missions.
 Phase II lead, Dr. Joseph Warren (Stony Brook University), has years of field experience with biologic and physical oceanographic data acquisition and analysis from the Atlantic Ocean.
 Dr. Timothy Moore (UNH) is a leading remote sensing investigator who has worked well with our team members in the past and specializes in the processing of high resolution satellite image data for derivations of biological parameters.
 Finally the collection of data is of limited value if the data are not managed, standardized, and accessible.
 Our team is committed to developing a standardized approach to data acquisition, analysis, access and visualization so that the data processing and integration phases of the project led by Dr. Anthony Lyons (UNH) advances our understanding of the contributions from different sources to the spectral, temporal, and spatial complexity of the soundscape.
 Data Management lead, Patrick Messer, Director of the UNH Research Computing Center, has devoted his career to large project data management, and Standardization lead Michael Ainslie (TNO) has been at the forefront of developing underwater acoustic standards for the international community.

 Dr. Jennifer L. Miksis-Olds is a Research Professor at the University of New Hampshire holding positions in the School of Marine Science & Ocean Engineering and the Center for Coastal and Ocean Mapping.
 Her research employs acoustic methodologies to answer biological questions in the marine environment.
 Her expertise has been demonstrated in research related to animal behavior and communication, the effect of anthropogenic activities on animals and their environment, ocean soundscape monitoring and modelling, and the development of technology to observe animals in their natural environment.
 Dr. Miksis-Olds serves as a Scientific Advisor to the Sound and Marine Life Joint Industry Programme (International Oil & Gas Producers) which is devoted to the study of effects of sound on marine organisms.
 Dr. Miksis-Olds has been deploying both active and passive acoustic technology year-round on NOAA moorings in the Bering Sea since 2008.